jiaweihuang22/cse15l-lab2-reports/website.md

 * Which methods in your code are called?

-The method(s) that are being called in my code is the handleRequest method which is responsible for getting the message from the URL and displaying it on the website.
+The method(s) that are being called in my code is the `handleRequest` method which is responsible for getting the message from the URL and displaying it on the website.

 * What are the relevant arguments to those methods, and the values of any relevant fields of the class?

-The relevant argument(s) to the handleRequest method is the URL.
-The values of the class are variables called num which contains a number and output which contain an empty string.
+The relevant argument(s) to the `handleRequest` method is the URL.
+The values of the class are variables called num which contains a number and output which contains an empty string.

 * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-The values of the class change as it goes through the loop since the handleRequest method will take the message from the URL and add that into the message value which will then get returned and displayed on the website.
+The values of the class change as it goes through the loop since the `handleRequest` method will take the message from the URL and add that into the message value which will then get returned and displayed on the website.
 As for the number, it will add one every time there's a new message being entered in the URL.

 Part 2